-There are no laws, rules, and or other legal requirements that duplicate, overlap, or conflict with the proposed rules.
+There are no laws, rules, or other legal requirements that duplicate, overlap, or conflict with the proposed rules.
+The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.